Importing Accounts with Binary Attachments

 - Click the Save button to save the task.

-- Click the Create button to create the package.
+- Click the Create button to create the integration.